czech-radio/schedule/README.md

 # Rozhlas Schedule

-_Python HTTP REST API client for Czech Radio broadcast day schedule._
+_Python client and domain model to work with Czech Radio broadcast schedule._

 ## Features